-The data garnered in the "Statistical Sheets" were then transferred to "Summary Sheets", each of them comprising the claims made by 100 heads of families.
-(A sample of a "Summary Sheet" is attached to this report).
-In the Summary Sheets, the answers obtained were broken down into more specific data: one-room houses and shops were listed separately as well as the total number of room-units claimed.
-A column "Industrial Structures" lists buildings specified as non-residential, such as work-shops, mills, garages, manufacturing structures, etc. A sub-column under the heading of "Arbor land" lists the number of dunums specified as citrus land and another column lists the number of dunums specified as building land in the "Statistical Sheets".
+The date garnered in the "Statistical Sheets" were then transferred to "Summary Sheets", each of them comprising the claims made by 100 heads of families.
+(A sample of a "Summary Sheet" is attached to this report) In the Summary Sheets, the answers obtained were broken down into more specific data: one-room houses and shops were listed separately as well as the total number of room-units claimed.
+A column "Industrial Structures" lists building specified as nonresidential, such as work-shops, mills, garages, manufacturing structures, etc. Sub-column under, the heading of "Arbor land" lists the number of dunums specified as citrus-land and "another columnist's the number of dunums specified as building land in the Statistical Sheets".